KristenEBrown/codeConventions/javaCodeConventions.md

   ### Package Structure
   Projects should be organized into packages using a standard package naming scheme.
 Use the reversed domain name, followed by the project specific packages and should be in all lowercase letters.</br> </br>
-  For example, if you would like to create an application *`myApp`* as a part of Delta's IT department, the package name would be: `com.deltaairlines.it.myapp` and a class *`myClass`* inside this application would be: `com.deltaairlines.it.myapp.myClass`.</br>
+  For example, if you would like to create an application *`myApp`* as a part of Delta's IT department, the package name would be: `com.deltaairlines.it.myapp` and a class *`myClass`* inside this application would be: `com.deltaairlines.it.myapp.myclass`.</br>
   This would be located in your directory as `src/main/java/com/deltaairlines/it/myapp/myclass` and would compile into `target/classes/com/deltaairlines/it/myapp/myclass`.</br>
   Remember, the root of the source directory is `src/main/java` and the package should fall under this root.

+  **Check capitalization??**
   **TODO add visual example!** </br> </br> </br>

+  ### Package Names
+  Package names should be all lowercase with seperate words concatinated together *without underscores*.

   ## Classes